Beware... [mature content]

 Had he been drugged?
 It certainly felt like it.
 He was hungover.
 He couldn't think straight.
 The pieces hadn't fallen into place yet.
 But they would.
 And then he'd show them.
 Whoever'd done this to him would find out what he was capable of.
 One thing was clear.
 And this burning desire kept him going more than anything else.
 If he found the piece of shit that had stuck him with a knife, he would wring his neck, string him up, and cut pieces off him daily to satisfy his urges.
 Not as tender as younger flesh, but it would certainly do for now.
 Anything to curb the cravings.
 Anything to make him whole again.

 As the sun inched its way behind the horizon, Walter knew that he would have to find something soon, anything, an animal, a bird, whatever, in the next day or two or he would probably go crazy.
 Not from hunger.
 Not from loneliness.
-Not from the realisation that he would die alone on a desert island.
-But from these damned withdrawl symptoms that were knawing at him, tearing him up inside like a phantom medieval torture device.
+Not from the realization that he would die alone on a desert island.
+But from these damned withdrawal symptoms that were gnawing at him, tearing him up inside like a phantom medieval torture device.

 It was time to turn around.
 Before it got too dark.
 He wasn't going to find anything today.
 He'd try again tomorrow.
 Maybe his prayers would be answered next time.
 Maybe if he begged for forgiveness.
 In his sixty five years, he'd never had to stoop so low.
 But this was different.
-He'd do anything to make himself whole again.
+This was punishment.
+And if God was doing the punishing, Walter knew that he could worm his way out somehow.
+That's how well Walter knew God.

 He shuffled back in the direction of the river at a good pace, hoping to beat sundown.
 If any of his peers could see him now, they'd be sure to have a good laugh at his expense, running along the rough terrain with his robes hitched up, hopping across the rocks, being careful not to slip on the soft moss.